Imperial Austrian Army (1806–1867): Concert of Europe

 After the Napoleonic Wars, the k.k.
-Army put down the Carbonari uprisings in northern Italy in 1821 and the Kraców uprising in Galicia in 1846.
+Army put down the Carbonari uprisings in the Kingdom of the Two Sicilies and Savoyard state in 1821 and the Kraków uprising in Galicia in 1846.

 Italian & Hungarian Wars of Independence

 When revolutions broke out in 1848, the army was deployed to put them down. a popular uprising came about in Hungary, which initially aimed for more autonomy in the empire, but was finally fought for the independence of the Hungarian half of the empire.
 The k.k.
-Army under Radetzky & Julius von Haynau and the help of the Russian army secured the Habsburg Monarchy survival.
-The Kingdom of Piedmont-Sardinia, hoping to acquire Lombardy and Veneto from a Habsburg Empire distracted by the uprisings, Austria declared the War (First Italian War of Independence).
+Army under Radetzky & Julius von Haynau and the help of the Imperial Russian Army secured the Habsburg Monarchy survival.
+The Kingdom of Sardinia, hoping to acquire Lombardy and Veneto from an Austria distracted by the uprisings, declared the First Italian War of Independence.
 Field Marshal Josef Radetzky, who led the army in northern Italy, had previously had to evacuate Milan because of violent revolts.
-After the Victory of Custozza, Piedmont-Sardinia signed an armistice.
-However, this was broken again the following year after several Italian states taken over by liberal politicians joined Piedmont.
-After a joint Italian army was again decisively defeated by Josef Radetzky at the Battle of Novara, the Piedmontese king Karl Albert abdicated in favor of his son Viktor Emmanuel II. and Piedmont signed a peace treaty with the Austrian Empire.
+After the Victory of Custoza, Piedmont-Sardinia signed an armistice, however, this was broken again the following year.
+After a joint Italian army was again decisively defeated by Josef Radetzky at the Battle of Novara, King Charles Albert of Sardinia abdicated in favor of his son Victor Emmanuel II, and Piedmont signed a peace treaty with the Austrian Empire.

-During the Sardinian War, the Imperial-Royal Army fought against the French Empire and the Kingdom of Piedmont-Sardinia.
+During the Second Italian War of Independence, the Imperial-Royal Army fought against the Second French Empire and the Kingdom of Piedmont-Sardinia.
 It was ultimately defeated by the Franco-Piedmontese troops at the Battle of Solferino.
 As a result of this defeat, 60 generals were retired and Ludwig von Benedek was appointed the new commander-in-chief to advance the modernization of the army.

 Second Schleswig war and Austro-Prussian War

 In 1864, Austria and Prussia fought the Second Schleswig War over the duchies of Schleswig and Holstein.
-The Austrian army won every land battle in this war – the Battle of Königshügel, Battle of Sankelmark, Battle of Vejle and the taking of Danevirke and Frederica Fortress.
+The Austrian army won every land battle in this war – the Battle for Königshügel, Battle of Sankelmark, Battle of Vejle and the taking of Danevirke and Frederica Fortress.